7 Resources: Small Business Planning for the New Year

 #7 — Recommended Business Reading List — Here, I recommend a handful of business books that have made a positive impact on my professional life.
 Hearing what others have to say is critical in helping to stretch your mind.
 Check these books out, you won’t regret it.

 As you ponder your marketing initiatives for the new year, reflect on the benchmarks that you’re using to make your decisions.
-If these benchmarks are not founded in real data, then your number one priority for the coming year is to put in place marketing measurement tools.
+If these benchmarks are not grounded in real data, then your number one priority for the coming year is to put in place marketing measurement tools.
 At minimum, you should be using Google Analytics and Google Search Console.
 By doing so, you’ll have access to the demographics and psychographics of your website visitors.

 Also, I encourage you to sign up for my free monthly marketing tip as continued inspiration for your small business growth in the coming year.